-Prince George’s cancels vaccine appointments for nonresidents as doses in D.C. region fall short of demand
+Coronavirus vaccine appointments canceled in D.C. region as health officials confront scarce supply

-The situation underscored the difficulty that counties and health departments have in balancing the ballooning eligibility pools while not having enough vaccine to go around.
-Localities began the week pleading for more doses to meet the demand.
+The situation underscored the difficulty that localities and health departments have in balancing the ballooning eligibility pools while not having enough vaccine to go around.
+Local governments began the week pleading for more doses to meet the demand.

+Inova late Monday said it canceled scheduled vaccinations for teachers and staff members in Fairfax County Public Schools “for the foreseeable future.”
+The decision affects at least 15,000 school district employees — roughly 60 percent of its workforce — all of whom registered for doses under the 1B phase of Virginia’s vaccine rollout.

+Inova, which has been administering the Fairfax school district vaccines, said in an email to school staff members that a national vaccine shortage prompted the Virginia Department of Health to direct vaccine away from hospitals, leaving its supply “severely diminished.”

+Virginia Hospital Center in Arlington on Friday canceled 10,000 vaccine appointments, citing the same change in the state’s allocation system.
+Arlington will reschedule those, but appointments for second doses will not change, the hospital said in a statement.

+D.C.
+Mayor Muriel E. Bowser (D) on Monday received her first dose of the vaccine as part of a broader push to bolster public trust in its efficacy.
+The District will receive 14,376 doses this week, but city Health Director LaQuandra Nesbitt — who wore a mask Monday that read “DC needs more vaccine” — said doses remain in short supply.

-Montgomery County on Monday began allowing residents 75 and older to register for vaccine appointments, said Health Officer Travis Gayles, while officials petitioned Gov. Larry Hogan (R) for more vaccinations from the state.
+Maryland officials said Monday the state opened eligibility to three times more people than the current supply could accommodate as part of strategy to quickly administer doses.
+Montgomery County began allowing residents 75 and older to register for vaccine appointments on Monday, said Health Officer Travis Gayles, while officials also petitioned Gov. Larry Hogan (R) for more vaccinations from the state.

-As more people slowly get vaccinated, infection rates have continued to rise.
+As more people slowly get vaccinated, infection rates have continued to hover at elevated levels.

-The first case of the U.K. variant of the coronavirus was discovered in a Northern Virginia resident who has not recently traveled, the state announced Monday, hours after Moderna said its vaccine offers protection against the variant.
-The development came five days after Maryland confirmed its first two cases of the variant, which officials say is more contagious but not necessarily more deadly than the original strain.
+The first case of the U.K. variant of the virus was discovered in a Northern Virginia resident who has not recently traveled, the state announced Monday.
+The development came days after Maryland confirmed its first two cases of the variant, which officials say is more contagious but not necessarily more deadly than the original strain.

+The Virginia Department of Health declined to say where the newly infected person lives or release details about the case.

-In Prince George’s, Alsobrooks said Monday that health officials are canceling vaccine appointments made by people who do not live or work in the county.
-She said she made the decision after hearing from county residents in priority groups 1A and 1B who were unable to get appointments, then seeing how many had been filled by people who live outside the hard-hit jurisdiction.
+In Prince George’s, Alsobrooks said Monday that health officials decided to cancel appointments after hearing from county residents in priority groups 1A and 1B who were unable to get appointments, then seeing how many had been filled by nonresidents.

 “We share those concerns,” she said at a news conference.
 “I apologize … we had to ensure that equity occurred in terms of the delivery of the vaccine in our community.”

-Alsobrooks said the canceled appointments are being filled by seniors who live in the county who have preregistered and others who work in the county and fall into the 1A and 1B categories.
-She said she understood there would be disappointment from those who had appointments canceled, but said the priority of health officials has to be those in Prince George’s, which leads the state in infections.
+Alsobrooks said canceled appointments are being filled by seniors who live in the county who have preregistered and others who work in the county and fall into the 1A and 1B categories.
+She said she understood there would be disappointment from those with canceled appointments, but said the priority of health officials must be county residents.

 Those who received their first dose of the vaccine in the county will be able to receive their second dose, Alsobrooks said, even if they are not residents.
-Under the new guidelines, people must bring proof of residency or information that shows they work in Prince George’s to their vaccine appointment.
+Under the new guidelines, people must bring proof of residency or information that shows they work in Prince George’s to make their vaccine appointment.

 Alsobrooks encouraged residents who fall into the 1C category — which includes those 65 and older — to fill out registration paperwork, but she said it could be weeks before they begin receiving vaccines.